-The KAIST suicides made headlines shortly after suicides in Asia's export processing factories had become a major focus of the anti-globalization movement, and particularly China's labour movement (Kolo, 2011).
-Activists make a connection between sky-rocketing suicide rates in societies that have undergone neoliberal economic restructuring and the ever-deepening divides between rich and poor, the economic insecurity and the stress-inducing hyper-competition that such restructuring engenders (Klein, 2007).
+The KAIST suicides made headlines shortly after suicides in Asia's export-processing factories had become a major focus of the antiglobalization movement, and particularly China's labor movement (Kolo 2011).
+Activists make a connection between skyrocketing suicide rates in societies that have undergone neoliberal economic restructuring and the ever-deepening divides between rich and poor, the economic insecurity and the stress-inducing hypercompetition that such restructuring engenders (Klein 2007).
 As far as South Korea is concerned, the country's suicide rate has more than doubled since the Asian financial crisis in 1997/98.
-In 1995 it was 11.8 per 100,000 people (CIA World Factbook 1997; cited in Klein, 2007:502) and by 2009 it had risen to 28.4 per 100,000, which translates into 42 suicides per day (Song, 2011).
-Today, South Korea has one of the world's highest suicide rates, along with other countries that have been the subject of radical economic restructuring, particularly in the former Soviet Union (World Health Organization, 2011; Stuckler, King, & Mckee, 2009).
-Within South Korea, the prevalence of suicide has entered public consciousness to such a degree that the country has been dubbed jasal gonghwaguk ('suicide republic') (J. Choi, 2010; Song, 2011).
+In 1995 it was 11.8 per 100,000 people (CIA world factbook, 1997; cited in Klein 2007:502) and by 2009 it had risen to 28.4 per 100,000, which translates into forty-two suicides per day (I. Song 2011).
+Today, South Korea has one of the world's highest suicide rates, along with other countries that have been the subject of radical economic restructuring, particularly in the former Soviet Union (World Health Organization 2011; Stuckler, King, & Mckee 2009).
+Within South Korea, the prevalence of suicide has entered public consciousness to such a degree that the country has been dubbed jasal gonghwaguk 'suicide republic' (J. Choi 2010; I. Song 2011).

 The actual incidence of suicides only represents the tip of the iceberg of social suffering in South Korea.
-In surveys as many as 8 out of 10 elementary and secondary school students claim they have considered committing suicide at least once in the previous year ("Teen Suicide," 2010).
-Educational researchers state that due to educational pressures contemporary Korean children are "in a constant state of extreme exhaustion, sleep-deprivation and depression" (AFP, 2011).
+In surveys as many as eight out of ten elementary and secondary school students claim they have considered committing suicide at least once in the previous year (Teen Suicide 2010).
+Educational researchers state that due to educational pressures contemporary Korean children are "in a constant state of extreme exhaustion, sleep-deprivation and depression" (AFP 2011).

 A high degree of social suffering as expressed in a prevalence of mental health problems and culminating in a high suicide rate can thus be observed in contemporary South Korea.
 This increase in social suffering correlates with the Asian financial crisis in 1997/98 and the neoliberal restructuring that followed it.
 Social suffering is the result of a heightened state of competition where individual and collective livelihoods, security, development and well-being are continuously at stake.
-While the rewards and penalties in this hyper-competition where everyone competes against everyone else are real enough, most of the competition is actually symbolic and English has become one of the key terrains where South Koreans compete.
+While the rewards and penalties in this hypercompetition where everyone competes against everyone else are real enough, most of the competition is actually symbolic and English has become one of the key terrains where South Koreans compete.
 The illusion of English proficiency as a "real" and "fair" marker of distinction undergirds the ideology and practice of competitiveness.

-South Korea's economic development pre-1998 was achieved against the free market while the crisis and its continued effects were the result of the free market (Klein, 2007).
-For most of the second half of the 20th century, South Korea had experienced sustained and relatively equitable growth through a mixed, managed economy that relied on sequentially upgrading its export-oriented manufacturing to more knowledge-intensive and thus higher-value products.
-South Korea also used import substitution and tariffs and other trade barrier to protect its economy (Reinert, 2008).
-However, in the 1990s South Korea, like other Asian economies, came under increasing pressure from the newly created Word Trade Organization (WTO) to dismantle its trade barriers.
-South Korea agreed to what seemed like a fair compromise: it would continue to protect the chaebeols, its big state-favoured national conglomerates, from foreign ownership and privatization but would lift the barriers to its financial sector and deregulate its currency (Klein, 2007:267).
+South Korea's economic development pre-1998 was achieved against the free market while the crisis and its continued effects were the result of the free market (Klein 2007).
+For most of the second half of the twentieth century, South Korea had experienced sustained and relatively equitable growth through a mixed, managed economy that relied on sequentially upgrading its export-oriented manufacturing to more knowledge-intensive and thus higher-value products.
+South Korea also used import substitution and tariffs and other trade barriers to protect its economy (Reinert 2008).
+However, in the 1990s, South Korea, like other Asian economies, came under increasing pressure from the newly created Word Trade Organization (WTO) to dismantle its trade barriers.
+South Korea agreed to what seemed like a fair compromise: it would continue to protect the chaebeols, its big state-favored national conglomerates, from foreign ownership and privatization but would lift the barriers to its financial sector and deregulate its currency (Klein 2007:267).